smyhlin/ai-music-genre-tagger-cli/README.md

 *   **🤖🤝🧑‍🤝‍🧑 Automated Genre Suggestions:**  Combines AI smarts and Last.fm's community tags for the best genre suggestions.
 *   **🧠 Multiple AI Models:** Uses several `musicnn` models (like having multiple experts!) with a backup plan for maximum accuracy and reliability.
+*   **🎤 Intelligent Voice Genre Handling:**  Refines AI voice-related genre suggestions, consolidating duplicates like "man voice"/"male voice" and "female voice"/"woman voice" for cleaner, more accurate genre lists.
+*   **⚙️ Background AI Processing & Caching:** AI genre prediction now runs in the background and caches results, making the tagging process more robust and responsive, especially for large music libraries.
 *   **🎶 Last.fm Integration:** Gets the top tags from Last.fm based on your song's artist and title.
 *   **🏷️ Metadata Extraction:**  Pulls out the artist and track info from your music files' metadata (ID3, MP4, etc.).
 *   **📁 Filename Parsing:** If the metadata is missing, it can even try to figure out the artist and track from the filename!